llvm/clangd-www/extensions.md

   - servers that support both UTF-8 and UTF-16 should check whether the client capabilities mentions `"utf-8"` as supported, and use it if so.
 The selected encoding should be reported in the `InitializeResponse`.
     This allows UTF-8 to be used when the client prefers it.
   - servers that only support UTF-16 can add `offsetEncoding: "utf-16"` or simply not use the extension.

+## Code completion scores
+{:.v10}

+LSP gives servers limited control over completion display order through the `sortText` attribute.
+Clangd uses several signals such as number of usages to ensure the most likely completions are near the top.

+However as the user continues to type, editors filter and re-rank the results on the client side.
+This re-ranking should take into account the signals from the server, but LSP does not expose them.

+**New CompletionItem property**: `score: number`:
+  - The quality of the result, independent of how well it fuzzy-matches the word being completed.
+(Value is >= 0, higher is better).
+  - Clients that fuzzy client-side filtering should multiply `score` by their fuzzy-match score and sort by the result.
+  - Clients with non-fuzzy client-side filtering only should sort by `score`.
+  - Clients that don't support client-side filtering should ignore this and use `sortText`, which incorporates `score` and fuzzy-matching.